Dr. Jennifer Lemacks

 Mrs. Willis has worked with the Choctaw Health Center for 27 years.
 She has served as the Program Coordinator of the Mississippi Band of Choctaw Indians Special Diabetes Prevention Initiatives since the beginning of the project in 1998.
 Mrs. Willis earned her Bachelor’s degree in Social Work from Mississippi State University.
 Mrs. Willis is interested in identifying ways to get tribal members more involved in health programs like the ones she manages at the Choctaw Health Center.

 Dr. Fredrick L. Hickmon

 Dr. Fredrick L. Hickmon is a twenty-year educator dedicated to the improvement of secondary education for students.
 A lifelong learner Dr. Hickmon earned degrees from Mississippi State University, the University of Southern Mississippi, and a Doctorate from the University of Mississippi.
-Currently, Dr. Hickmon serves as the principal at Choctaw Central High School.
+Currently, Dr. Hickmon serves as the assistant superintendent of Kemper County Schools.
 While working twelve years as a history teacher, Dr. Hickmon understood the significance of quality instruction by qualified teachers.
 To ensure the instruction he gave was from a highly qualified teacher, Dr. Hickmon achieved his first graduate degree in history from Mississippi State University.
 After completing the requirements to become a school administrator, he continues to value quality instruction from qualified teachers by championing the National Board Certification of teachers.
 Dr. Hickmon believes that purposeful, professional development, like NBCT, completed by motivated teachers with a passion for students increases learning in educational environments.